AKrekhovetskyi/tech-trend-stat/README.md

 uv run python3.13 -m techtrendanalysis.wrangler
 ```

-### CSV File

-If you can't install MongoDB, just run the [`crawler`](techtrendscrape/crawler.py) script.
-It will scrape jobs in the category you passed and save them to the appropriate CSV file.
-After that, it will pull job descriptions from the generated file, extract the technology stack and write it to another CSV file.

 ## Data Analysis

 To see the visualization of the extracted statistics, please, head over to the [`analysis`](techtrendanalysis/analysis.ipynb) file and follow the instructions given there.

 Here is an example of a visualized result

 ![Python technology statistics](techtrendanalysis/python_tech_statistics.png)